MakeSchool-Tutorials/Makestagram-Swift-V2/P15-Decorating-Post-Cell/content.md

 Let's set up the image for the selected state real quick.

 > [action]
-Set up the _Heart-selected_ image for the like button:
+Set up the _heart_selected_ image for the like button:
 ![image](selected_state.png)

 Now our like button is complete!
 But there's a lot more UI to be built.
 Feel free to grab your favorite hot beverage, but promise to come back!